mozilla/ichnaea/docs/install/deploy.rst

 The application uses Redis as a queue for the asynchronous task workers and also uses it directly as a cache and to track API key rate limitations.

-You can install a standard local Redis for development or production use.
-The application is also compatible with Amazon ElastiCache (Redis).
+You can install a standard Redis or use Amazon ElastiCache (Redis).

 Amazon S3